Game (2003 film)

 Game (stylized G@me) is a 2003 Japanese thriller film, based on a novel by Keigo Higashino.
+It is directed by Satoshi Isaka, and stars Naohito Fujiki, Yukie Nakama, Ryudo Uzaki, Izam and Ryo Ishibashi.
+It was remade unofficially in India as Sarabham.

 Plot

 Advertising executive Shunsuke Sakuma (Naohito Fujiki) is at the top of his game.
 Winning numerous advertising awards, the cool Shunsuke lives a life most men only dream of.
-He luckily lands a new massive product campaign for Mikado Beer, Japan's largest conglomerate corporation.
+He luckily lands a new massive product campaign for Mikado Beer, Japan's largest conglomerate.
 Working on the project for almost two years with an estimated three-billion Yen invested, the project would "make" Shunsuke.
-But in its final stages, the project is suddenly dropped by a single man - Katsutoshi Katsuragi (Ryo Ishibashi) the son of the original founder and Vice President of Mikado Beer.
+But in its final stages, the project is suddenly dropped by a single man - Katsutoshi Katsuragi (Ryo Ishibashi), the son of the founder and Vice President of Mikado Beer.